Gunjanph/Modified-xv6/README.md

 # Modified-xv6
-To run the code in xv6, check run.md
+To run the code in xv6, check README
 ## Task 1

 ### waitx() syscall: